-#1 for Family Programs in North America for 14 years SKI Magazine
+#1 for Family Vacations in the East!
+SKI Magazine Reader Survey—15 years

 Smugglers' Notch Resort Environmental Initiatives Energy, Water Use, Water Quality, Solid Waste, Hazardous Waste, Wildlife Habitat, and Management, Training and Education